VirusLauncher/bo2-cold-war/README.md

 - Holding the melee button drops your current weapon

 # Ring of Fire:
-- Having at least 3 perks at once grants the player with the Ring of Fire ability
+- Having at least 3 perks grants the player with the Ring of Fire ability
-- Players activate their Ring of Fire by standing still for at least 5 seconds
+- Ring of Fire is activated by standing still for at least 5 seconds, and will remain active until the player moves
-- The ability will stay active as long as the player remains still, granting the player with increased DPS
+- While activated, players receive an awesome DPS boost!

 # Perks:
 - Quick Revive improves health regeneration